Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 - The SMSF pays a lower 15% tax rate on rental income, dropping to 10% for properties owned over 12 months

-- When the SMSF is in pension phase, no CGT is payable if the property is sold
+- When the SMSF is in the pension phase, no CGT is payable if the property is sold.

-A Capital Gains Reduction Report essentially helps streamline the reduction process by factoring in all capital expenses for a property.
+A Capital Gains Improvement Report essentially helps streamline the reduction process by factoring in all capital expenses for a property, providing a comprehensive capital gains tax report.

 Detailing these expenses will give investors an accurate picture of the cost base of the property’s total value, which will ultimately help reduce the amount of CGT payable.

-The scenario below shows the benefit of a capital gain reduction report prepared by Duo Tax Quantity Surveyors and the ramifications of not including the capital improvements.
+The scenario below shows the benefit of a capital gain improvement report prepared by Duo Tax Quantity Surveyors and the ramifications of not including the capital improvements.

-Example: Sale of a Rental Property with a Capital Gain Reduction Report
+Example: Sale of a Rental Property with a Capital Gain Improvement Report

 Purchase price of the property | $550,000 |